powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 - The optional generation part of a Boundary Line
 - Static VAR compensators

-For a given active power output, the reactive power range is defined as $MaxQ - MinQ$ (always a positive value).
+For a given active power output, the reactive power range is defined as $MaxQ - MinQ$ (always a positive value).<br>
 The *maximum* and *minimum* reactive range of a network element is:
 - for network elements without reactive limits: infinity
 - for network elements with reactive limits defined by a pair of [min/max values](inv:powsyblcore:*:*:#min-max-reactive-limits), both minimum and maximum reactive range are equal to $MaxQ - MinQ$